jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 #### Tesla (TSLA)

-On Aug 27, the Stock Analyzer Agent recommended that I modestly trim my Tesla stock position at $352 since the TSLA chart indicates uncertainty and lack of conviction in breaking through the resistance.
+On August 27, the Stock Analyzer Agent recommended that I modestly trim my Tesla stock position at $352 as the TSLA chart indicates uncertainty and lack of conviction in breaking through the resistance.

 This turned out to be a very helpful tip.
 The Tesla stock dropped more than $20 over the next two trading days.